guitarphreak/personalTools/README.md

 # personalTools
-Tools for my 3D animation workflow
+Tools for my 3D animation workflow, as well as learning of other related skills.